 However, as I said, German tenancy law is already so restrictive that the limits set by our constitution are not far away.
 After all, we are still organized in a market economy.
 This also applies to the real estate market.

-3) In your opinion, does it still makes sense for people to buy property in Germany?
+In your opinion, does it still makes sense for people to buy property in Germany?
 For own-use?
-And what about for investors?
+And what about investors?

-4) Consider somebody who is looking to buy a tenanted property with the intention of evicting the tenant to move in themselves (Eigenbedarfskündigung).
+Consider somebody who is looking to buy a tenanted property, intending to evict the tenant to move in themselves ("Eigenbedarfskündigung").
 What common legal pitfalls do you see that buyers commit when they wish to terminate a tenant’s rental agreement?

 If you make that qualification, the dangers are manageable.